DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Install the wheel

-The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0 ot lsyrt][18].
+The wheel is installed using the Agent `integration` command, available in [Agent v6.10.0 and up][18].
 Depending on your environment, you may need to execute this command as a specific user or with specific privileges:

 **Linux** (as `dd-agent`):